England Football Online

 team changes:

-Goalkeeper Sam Hardy (Liverpool FC) was the original goalkeeper, but had to cry off following the match with Scotland.
+Goalkeeper Sam Hardy (Liverpool FC) was the original goalkeeper, but had to cry off before the match with Scotland.
 Walter Dudley (Nottingham Forest FC) declined to travel, whilst Frank Jefferis (Southampton FC) was also due to take part.

 On 3 June, Gordon Wright (Hull City AFC) was replaced in the party by Ivan Sharpe.